Security Services Policies

-The key to a safe university begins with everyone educating themselves, taking precautions, and becoming aware of prevention methods.
-At George Fox, Security Services, staff, faculty, and students continue to work together and take responsibility for their own safety and are ready to assist others in time of need.
+The key to a safe university begins with everyone educating themselves, taking precautions and becoming aware of prevention methods.
+At George Fox, the Campus Public Safety office, staff, faculty and students continue to work together and take responsibility for their own safety and are ready to assist others in time of need.
 This strategy is effective and it works.

 Most incidents on campus can be avoided if we recognize we are potential victims and take basic precautions such as walking in pairs when out at night or high-risk periods, locking offices and car doors, and not leaving personal valuables unattended.
-Security Services is always available to meet with individuals, groups, clubs, etc., to discuss safety, crime-prevention methods and related issues.
+Campus Public Safety is always available to meet with individuals, groups, clubs, etc., to discuss safety, crime-prevention methods and related issues.

 George Fox encourages the reporting of all crimes you witness or have information about, even minor crimes, incidents, and/or suspicious activity.
 It is your observation and willingness to help that make a difference.
-Security Services views a false alarm much more valuable than missing a real crime because someone didn't think it was important to report.
-WE NEED YOUR HELP.
+Campus Public Safety views a false alarm much more valuable than missing a real crime because someone didn't think it was important to report.
+We need your help.
 If we don't know or aren't informed about crime, we can't inform the university community and shift our resources and/or patrols to high-risk areas.

 To report a crime or an emergency, members of the campus community should call the Newberg Police Department at 911.
-When 911 is dialed on campus, Security Services is simultaneously signaled and will confirm the emergency by return call.
+When 911 is dialed on campus, from a campus phone, Campus Public Safety is simultaneously signaled and will confirm the emergency by return call.
+If 911 is called from a cell phone, Campus Public Safety must be called, as the call does not simultaneously signal Campus Public Safety.

-Phones -- In the event you do not have immediate access to an office phone, several phones are located around campus.
-There are phones located in the lobbies of the residence halls and in the student rooms.
+Phones: In the event you do not have immediate access to an office phone, several phones are located around campus.
+There are phones located in the lobbies of the residence halls.

-Emergency Phones -- These phones are call boxes and are located in Fulton Street, Lewis Apartments and Ross-Bauman parking lots.
+Emergency Phones: These phones are call boxes and are located in the Le Shana/Wheeler, Lewis Apartments, Roberts Center, and Bauman/Stoffer parking lots, as well as in the South Canyon by the Pavilion.

-Pay Phones -- There are pay phones outside of Bauman & Heacock Commons.
+Pay Phones: There are pay phones outside of Bauman.

 Report the following activities: